-Govt gives councils $350,00 each to set up Three Waters
+Govt gives councils $350,000 each to set up Three Waters

 As the Government continues to face heat over its controversial Three Water reforms, it has announced it will give at least $350,000 to each of the 67 councils in the country, saying it was to help councils bed in the reforms.

-The $44 million package is on top of an earlier funding promise of $500 million, which was to allow councils to pay for "wellbeing investments" such as swimming pools – but which has been criticised as a "bribe" by those opposed to it.
+The $44 million package is on top of an earlier $2.5 billion funding package intended to compensate councils for the reforms, of which $500 million was to ensure they were no worse off through the transition period.
+The remainder was to allow them to pay for other infrastructure and "wellbeing investments" - but has been criticised as a "bribe" by those opposed to it.

 The announcement comes on the eve of the Local Government NZ conference in Palmerston North, where a raft of ministers are set to speak and Three Waters is on the agenda.
+The $2.5 billion package was announced by the Prime Minister at last year's conference.

 The water reforms have split councils – about half have joined the Communities 4 Local Democracy coalition opposed to the reforms as they are currently proposed - including Auckland Council.

-Associate Local Government Minister Kieran McAnulty said the reforms would deliver "significant cost savings" to councils and ratepayers in the long run, but the Government acknowledged extra resources were needed in the short term to get it up and running.

-The reforms will move the management and assets of drinking, waste and storm water management into four regional entities.
-While councils will own those entities, they would have minimal control over the assets.
-The legislation to create the entities is currently going through Parliament – earlier this week, the Labour Party put out a call for its supporters to put in submissions in support of it.

-McAnulty said he had been visiting rural and provincial councils since he was appointed associate minister, and they had reported the demand on their staff time and resources from the reforms.
+Associate Local Government Minister Kieran McAnulty said in his visits to councils, they had raised the demand on their staff time and resources from the reforms.

 "The Three Waters reform is the largest change local government have faced in a long time, and is creating additional work for councils who are already under strain from staff shortages, winter illness, and Covid.